 - Improve field inspection quality and efficiency

 The Smart Tools effort draws on the work of several states that developed inspection support software for a variety of media programs.
-States and EPA started by holding a Lean process improvement event that addressed joint Resource Conservation and Recovery Act (RCRA), National Pollutant Discharge Elimination System (NPDES), and air requirements for a mobile inspection software solution.
+States and EPA started by holding a lean process improvement event that addressed joint Resource Conservation and Recovery Act (RCRA), National Pollutant Discharge Elimination System (NPDES), and air requirements for a mobile inspection software solution.
 The team also tested ruggedized laptops for use with the Smart Tools software.
 In 2018-2019, the Environmental Council of States (ECOS) and the Association of State and Territorial Solid Waste Management Officials helped EPA customize Smart Tools for use in RCRA Subtitle C inspections.
-In 2019, a smaller team of state and federal RCRA inspectors developed and tested a Minimum Viable Product (MVP) for RCRA Smart Tools software.
-Smart Tools for RCRA was completed at the end of 2019 and is being rolled out for use by inspectors during first and second quarter of 2020.
+In 2019, a smaller team of state and federal RCRA inspectors developed and tested Minimum Viable Product (MVP) software for Smart Tools for RCRA.
+Smart Tools for RCRA was completed at the end of 2019 and rolled out for use by inspectors in the early adopter regions and the states of Arkansas and Maryland in June 2020.
+EPA Region 10 successfully completed the first inspection using Smart Tools for RCRA software and mobile hardware in Alaska in July 2020.

 The Smart Tools project team, in partnership with ECOS and the Association of Clean Water Administrators, is building upon Smart Tools version 1.0 for RCRA to define and develop an MVP for inspectors implementing the NPDES permit program addressing water pollution.
-Development will continue through spring 2020, followed by testing and planned completion of the Smart Tools for NPDES MVP by summer 2020.
+To the extent possible, in-person and remote field testing will be conducted through October, and online ‘live’ training will be delivered in the fall.
+Smart Tools for NPDES is expected to launch in December 2020.